acffordyce973/PSO2-Alert-Android/README.md

 # PSO2-Alert Android
-PSO2 Alert is a free application (with no ads) designed to display upcoming Emergency/Urgent quest notifications as well as news related to PSO2 Global and Japan.
+PSO2 Alert is a free application (with no ads) designed to display upcoming Emergency/Urgent quest notifications for PSO2 Classic/NGS Global and Japan.

 *Please note that whilst the application is open-source the APIs it uses are not.
 Please seek permission from AIDA/Arks-Layer if you wish to use it.*